Dr Desiree Daniel-Ortmann

 Biography

-Desiree Daniel-Ortmann is a Departmental Lecturer for the Master’s in Sustainable Urban Development at the University of Oxford.
-Previously, Desiree was a post-doctoral researcher at the Institute for Geography, University of Bern in Switzerland.
+Desiree Daniel-Ortmann is a Research Associate and Supervisor for the DPhil in Sustainable Urban Development at the Department for Continuing Education, University of Oxford.
+Previously, Desiree was Departmental Lecturer for the Master's in Sustainable Urban Development, Department for Continuing Education, and a post-doctoral researcher at the Institute for Geography, University of Bern in Switzerland.
 Desiree holds a PhD in Geography from the University of Bonn, Germany (2018), a Master’s in Geoinformatics from the University of Muenster, Germany (2011) and a Bachelor’s in Geomatics from the University of the West Indies (2009).

 Research and Teaching